Keys N Krates: 2018–2022: Cura and Original Classic

-2019: A Beat Tape For Your Friends

 In July 2019, Keys N Krates self-released a new project titled A Beat Tape For Your Friends.
 On a statement released by the band, the project displays them "paying homage" to beloved influences like J Dilla's Donuts.
-The all instrumental project is composed of 11 tracks and features California based producer Jansport J. Subsequent to the project's release, Keys N Krates embarked on a tour spanning across the US and Canada.
+The all instrumental project is composed of 11 tracks and features California-based producer Jansport J. Subsequent to the project's release, Keys N Krates embarked on a tour spanning across the US and Canada.

-2021: Original Classic

-On November 12th, 2021, Keys N Krates released their album Original Classic on Last Gang Records.
+On November 12, 2021, Keys N Krates released their album Original Classic on Last Gang Records.
 Complex Magazine called the album, "A richer musical niche [with] balmy Brazilian melodies, vibrant Bollywood samples, and other such offbeat elements."
-The album consists of 13 tracks, including singles Original Classic and Pull Up and featured artists such as Juicy J, Chip, Haviah Mighty, Lido Pimienta, and Marbl.
-The Original Classic Deluxe album was released in September 2022, and included remixes from Soul Clap, Justin Martin, TEK.LUN, Byron The Aquarius, etc.
+The album consists of 13 tracks, including singles "Original Classic" and "Pull Up" and featured artists such as Juicy J, Chip, Haviah Mighty, Lido Pimienta, and Marbl.
+The Original Classic Deluxe album was released in September 2022, and included remixes from Soul Clap, Justin Martin, TEK.LUN, Byron The Aquarius, and more.

+Since 2023

+On November 10, 2023, Keys N Krates released their third studio album, In: Tension via Last Gang Records, along with the album's fourth single "Fantasy", in collaboration with American singer, Ciara.